-The notion that future-oriented thoughts often influence present behaviors traces back to the earliest days of empirical psychology (Mead 1934; Skinner 1938) and remains a central topic in contemporary psychology (Aspinwall 2005).
-However, presumably due to an initial emphasis on individual differences and pervasive confounds in the prior research on optimism (Peterson 2000), researchers (George 1991; Kluemper et al. 2009; Peterson 2000) have critiqued that little is known about the psychological and behavioral implications of context-specific situational future outlook.
-Our findings provide initial evidence that local optimism and local pessimism have unique and important effects on decision making, focusing on preferences for selfcontinuity and choice consistency.
-Using the paradigms introduced in this research, future research could investigate the potential effects of situational outlook on other selfrelevant consequences including intertemporal preferences, risk preferences, and self-control behaviors, which have been posited to involve future-oriented decision processes.
+The notion that future-orientated thoughts often influence present behaviors traces back to the earliest days of empirical psychology (Mead 1934, Skinner 1938) and remains a central topic in contemporary psychology (Aspinwall 2006).
+However, presumably due to an initial emphasis on individual differences and pervasive confounds in the prior research on optimism (Peterson 2000), researchers (George 1991, Peterson 2000, Kluemper et al. 2009) have critiqued that little is known about the psychological and behavioral implications of context-specific situational future outlook.
+Our findings provide initial evidence that local optimism and local pessimism have unique and important effects on decision making, focusing on preferences for self-continuity and choice consistency.
+Using the paradigms introduced in this paper, future research could investigate the potential effects of situational outlook on other self-relevant consequences, including, inter-temporal preferences, risk preferences, and self-control behaviors, which have been posited to be involve future-oriented decision processes.

-The present research also advances the literature on dynamic decision making, which has investigated factors that contribute to variety seeking in sequential decisions (Ratner, Kahn, and Kahneman 1999; Simonson 1990) and that identify which consumers will be the most receptive to novel product offers (Hirschman 1980).
+The present research also advances the literature on dynamic decision-making, which has investigated factors that contribute to variety seeking in sequential decisions (Simonson 1990, Ratner et al 1999), and that identify which consumers will be the most receptive to novel product offers (Hirschman 1980).
 Our findings expand this research by identifying the effect of fleeting situational factors, independent of the evaluation of product characteristics, on the sequential consistency of seemingly unrelated consumer choices.

-In a competitive marketplace, early-entrant brands will benefit from consumer self-continuity and resulting brand loyalty while upstart brands need to convince consumers to change their behaviors and try a novel option.
-Thus Pepsi-Cola emphasized being part of a new generation when taking on "always Coca-Cola," and Apple urged consumers to "think different" in its initial attempts to lure computer buyers away from IBM and Microsoft.
-Our findings suggest situational outlook-whether consumers are locally optimistic or pessimistic about imminent personal outcomes at the time of decision-can crucially determine whether they favor the consistency signaled by the usual brand or the change represented by a novel brand.
+In a competitive market-place, early-entrant brands will benefit from consumer self-continuity and the resulting brand loyalty, while upstart brands need to convince consumers to change their behaviors and try a novel option.
+Thus, Pepsi-Cola emphasized being part of a new generation when taking on "always Coca-Cola" and Apple urged consumers to "think different" in its initial attempts to lure computer buyers away from IBM and Microsoft.
+Our findings suggest situational outlook - whether consumers are locally optimistic or pessimistic about imminent personal outcomes at the time of decision, can crucially determine whether they favor the consistency signaled by the usual brand or the change represented by a novel brand.
 Whether consumers want to relive yesterday or want to create a new today depends on what they anticipate for tomorrow.